0ldriku/CAF-Annotator/README.md

 ## The CPU usage in the transcription step
-Many researchers in this field may not have a GPU or CUDA installed, so the default setting for the faster-whisper tool is to use the CPU mode for audio transcription.
-On an Apple M1 Max CPU, it takes about 1 minute to transcribe a 1-minute audio file.
+Many researchers in this field may not have a GPU or CUDA installed, so the default setting for  whisper-timestamped is to use the CPU mode for audio transcription.
+On an Apple M1 Max CPU, it takes about 3 minute to transcribe a 1-minute audio file.
 However, if your CPU is not very powerful, transcribing audio can be time-consuming.
 For those without a powerful computer or who prefer not to strain their system, I recommend using Google Colab, which provides free access to T4 GPUs.
 I have created a Google Colab notebook that implements this feature.
 You can access the notebook here: [Click here](https://colab.research.google.com/github/0ldriku/Maruko/blob/main/Maruko_Whisper.ipynb).